-It is expected that the $C^{2,1,1}$ regularity may not hold for an arbitrary admissible control law, and we need to use the It\^{o}-Tanaka-Meyer's formula to obtain a counterpart of the variational equation (\ref{ve}) with $V$ replaced by $J(\cdot,\cdot,\cdot;\Xi)$ for admissible control law $\Xi$ under some weakened smoothness condition.
+It is expected that the regularity conditions in $\mathcal{R}^{*}$ may not hold for the value function of an arbitrary admissible control law.
+We need to use the It\^{o}-Tanaka-Meyer's formula to obtain a counterpart of the variational equation with $V$ replaced by $J(\cdot,\cdot,\cdot;\Xi)$ for an admissible control law $\Xi$ under the weakened smoothness condition in $\mathcal{R}^{\Xi}$.